aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 // Specify the encoding type
 txtLoadOptions.setEncoding(AsposeCells.EncodingType.UTF8);

-// Create a Workbook object and opening the file from its path const wb = new AsposeCells.Workbook(filePath, txtLoadOptions);
+// Create a Workbook object and open the file from its path const wb = new AsposeCells.Workbook(filePath, txtLoadOptions);

 // Save file